Swiss regulator investigates 12 banks in Lebanese central banker corruption case

 Some $250 million went into Raja Salameh's personal account at the HSBC branch in Geneva, the newspaper said.
 Other sums were deposited at UBS, Credit Suisse, Julius Baer, EFG and Pictet, it added.

-Julius Baer and UBS declined to comment to Reuters, while the other banks mentioned in the report did not respond to a request for comment.
+Julius Baer, UBS, HSBC and Credit Suisse declined to comment to Reuters, while the other two banks mentioned in the report did not respond to a request for comment.

+Swiss foundation Accountability Now had filed complaints with FINMA against Bank Audi, BankMed, HSBC and Julius Baer in connection with alleged financial crimes committed by Salameh.

+Bank Audi Suisse declined to comment on Monday, while BankMed Suisse did not immediately respond.

 ((John.Revill@thomsonreuters.com; +41 41 528 36 37; Reuters Messaging: john.revill.thomsonreuters.com@reuters.net))